redewiedergabe/tagger/README.md

 # Recognizers for German speech, thought and writing representation (STWR)

-**NOTE**: This is the first release of the STWR recognizers.
+---
+**NOTE**:
+The code was adjusted to account for new versions of the **pytorch** and **flair** packages.
+Please note the new [requirements](requirements.txt) - especially:
+* pytorch version 1.10.1
+* flair version 0.10

+The code will no longer work with the old requirements.
+The old version of the tagger code has been archived as **release v1.0.0**.

 Please use Github's issue tracker if you encounter any problems.

+---

 These recognizers were developed by the DFG-funded project "Redewiedergabe - eine literatur- und sprachwissenschaftliche Korpusanalyse" (Leibniz Institute for the German Language / University of Würzburg) ([www.redewiedergabe.de](http://redewiedergabe.de)) and (mostly) trained on data from [Corpus Redewiedergabe](https://github.com/redewiedergabe/corpus).